-If you’re thinking about moving into a career that will pay less (which can be worth it, especially if it means you’ll be healthier and happier as a result), then you’ll want to evaluate your current budget and spending, as well.
+If you’re having a mid-career crisis and are thinking about moving into a career that will pay less (which can be worth it, especially if it means you’ll be healthier and happier as a result), then you’ll want to evaluate your current budget and spending, as well.
 If you have to make a certain amount in order to make your mortgage payment or pay for your kids’ activities, you’ll need to discuss your career goals and financial situation with your partner and evaluate your spending.

 You may decide that devoting more time to school and getting a part-time job, or leaving work altogether while you advance your education, makes sense.
 In some cases, your career transition may mean it’s time to downsize your home or move to a less expensive place to live in the country.

-You’ll have to have an honest discussion with your family about how your current career is impacting you and how a career transition will ultimately benefit your family, even if it means you’ll be making less immediately after transitioning.
+You’ll have to have an honest discussion with your family about your mid-career crisis and how your current career is impacting you and how a career transition will ultimately benefit your family, even if it means you’ll be making less immediately after transitioning.
 If you are single, you may want to change your spending habits to accommodate your transition.

 Retirement considerations during a career change